 The Florida Department of Education through its Bureau of Educational Technology works with districts and schools to help students access digital technology and to assist teachers with incorporating technology into the classroom.
 Technology integration in education promotes seamless use of digital tools in a specific discipline with the objective of promoting higher-order thinking skills.
 The following programs and tools help Florida’s school districts reach the goal of improving digital education and technology integration.

-A District Classrooms Program was established to assist districts in their effort to develop a five-year digital classrooms plan with the purpose of establishing Florida Digital Classrooms.
+A District Classroom Program was established to assist districts in their effort to develop a five-year digital classrooms plan with the purpose of establishing Florida Digital Classrooms.
 The Florida digital classroom allocation was established to assist districts, schools and charter schools with intergrating technology in the classroom.These funds are used to ensure that students have access to high-quality devices, computer equipment and other instruction material that aid in their academic success.